Have a private question or comment?

 I have been told that the very first injection my baby is likely to receive will be a Vitamin K shot and this will be give as soon as she is born.

 You mean my baby will go through the stress of labour, and then before she gets a proper cuddle with mum and dad, and a good feed, you are going to jab her with a needle and put foreign substances into her body?

 Not only that, but some mums I have spoken to about this in Thailand weren't even aware this happened to their baby, it is something that is considered standard and often gets done when baby is whisked away for checks and you may only find out about it on the bill.

 So in the spirit of GET INFORMED, GIVE TRUE CONSENT I thought this was well worth a google.

 There is a lot to think about when you are growing a baby, and cost might not be at the forefront of your mind, but it is worth thinking about sooner, rather than later, as it may affect your decision of hospital (and Doctor).

-The hospitals try to make it easier for you by advertising Birthing Packages, but you really do need to look into the small print.
+If you do not have medical insurance that is covering the cost of your labour then the hospitals try to make it easier for you by advertising Birthing Packages, but you really do need to look into the small print.